giuliodondi/Space-Shuttle-System-Expanded/README.md

 - TAC Life Support (TACLS)
 - [My personal fork of Ferram Aerospace Research if you want to use the custom aerodynamic model](https://github.com/giuliodondi/Ferram-Aerospace-Research-modded)

+I also advise you to take care of the following:
+- If you use any of the experimental tail control surface parts, you **MUST** go to your KSP settings and wire up the wheel steering to the same controls you use for rudder, otherwise you **WILL** careen off the runway on landing.

 ## Realistic Aerodynamics (experimental)